viniciusamelio/pucpr-arquitetura/notes/01 - Cybersecurity: Conhecendo As Vulnerabilidades Da Aplicação/01 - Conceitos.md

 ## Qual o motivo para conhecer as vulnerabilidades?
-**Conhecer as vulnerabilidades nos ajuda a saber onde investir** **Conhecer as vulnerabilidades nos ajuda a saber nossos pontos fracos** **Conhecer as vulnerabilidades nos ajuda a melhor a eficiência do negócio**
+**Conhecer as vulnerabilidades nos ajuda a saber onde investir** **Conhecer as vulnerabilidades nos ajuda a saber nossos pontos fracos** **Conhecer as vulnerabilidades nos ajuda a melhorar a eficiência do negócio**

 ## Regras da segurança da informação (Relembrar é viver)